 Software Architecture is a system to represent the collection of components that accomplish a specific function or set of functions.
 There may be one or multiple components in the foundation of an architecture on which software can be built.
 A software architecture helps to define and represent the component(s) and their relationship.
 We can understand software architecture with an example.
-Let’s consider to build a bungalow on a plain land there is a need for a civil engineer or architecture.
-He gathers different types of input from our side and prepares a floor plan on the paper.
-If requirements are fulfilled then builder starts construction work.
-In the same way, a software architect prepare a plan of as per the requirement.
+Let’s consider building a bungalow on plain land there is a need for a civil engineer or architecture.
+He gathers different types of input from our side and prepares a floor plan on paper.
+If requirements are fulfilled then the builder starts construction work.
+In the same way, a software architect prepares a plan of as per the requirement.
 He draws a structure that meets all technical and operational requirements of the software.
-The developer team builds the software as per software architecture and deliver to the client.
+The developer team builds the software as per software architecture and delivers it to the client.

 Before going to explain the types of architecture firstly you need to understand the different layers which are the foundation of software architecture.
-There are four types of layer:
+There are four types of layers:

 - Presentation Layer: This layer is responsible to display the user interface and manage user interaction.

-- Application Layer: Application layer (also known as Business Layer) has all the business logic, rules and policies.
+- Application Layer: The application layer (also known as Business Layer) has all the business logic, rules and policies.
 The application layer is a bridge between the presentation layer and the data layer.

 - Data Layer: This layer is responsible for storing the data.

 - Service Layer: This layer is responsible to define and implement the service interface and the data contracts.
-Service layer communicates with the application layer
+The service layer communicates with the application layer

 1. One-tier Architecture:

-One-tier architecture has Presentation layer, Business layer and Data layers at the same tier i.e. at Client Tier.
+One-tier architecture has a Presentation layer, Business layer and Data layers at the same tier i.e. at the Client Tier.
 As the name suggested, all the layers and components are available on the same machine.
-MP3 player, MS Office etc. are some of the examples of one-tier architecture.
-To store the data (as a function of Data Layer) local system or a shared drive is used.
+MP3 players, MS Office etc. are some examples of one-tier architecture.
+To store the data (as a function of the Data Layer) local system or a shared drive is used.

 2. Two-tier Architecture: